jeffpar/pcjs/software/pcx86/sw/misc/pcsig/1000-1999/DISK1752/index.md

 ### Directory of PC-SIG Library Disk #1752

-     Volume in drive A is DISK1752
+     Volume in drive A has no label
      Directory of A:\

     DIAL123  EXE     43489   8-08-89   4:00p